ivirshup/anndata-paper/paper.md

 AnnData provides a common format and set of conventions for handling numeric datasets (like those generated in scRNA-seq).
 This consists of an in memory model, which operates as the core data model for a number of tools \autoref{fig:ecosystem}.
 The data can be moved back and forth to disk.
 Since it is stored in standardized formats, the dataset is distributable a wider ecosystem of tools.
 These include data portals, viewers, and the ecosystem beyond python.

 ![**AnnData provides common conventions for data handling for a variety of tools.**
-*(a)* Data flows using the `anndata` model. `AnnData` objects can be created from a number of formats, including common delimited text files, or domain/ tool specific formats like `loom` or `cellranger` outputs.
+Data flows using the `anndata` model. `AnnData` objects can be created from a number of formats, including common delimited text files, or domain-specific formats like `loom` files or `CellRanger` outputs.
-Once in memory, AnnData provides an api for handling annotated matrix objects, proving a common base object used by a range of analysis tools.
+Once in memory, AnnData provides an API for handling annotated matrices, proving a common base object used by a range of analysis tools.
-The in memory format has a one to one relationship with it's on disk format.
+The in memory format has a one to one relationship with its on disk formats.
-The on disk format for this model uses language independent technologies, facilitating use by other tools and interchange with other ecosystems.
+The on disk formats use language independent technologies, facilitating use by other tools and interchange with other ecosystems.
-*(b)* The on disk schema for maps the schema to a hierarchical model (mapping of elements indicated by color).
+The on disk schema maps the schema to a hierarchical model (mapping of elements indicated by color).
-Each element is annotated with a type and schema version to facilitate interchange.
-*(c)* AnnData is widely used in the single cell RNA seq ecosystem.
 \label{fig:ecosystem}
 ](figures/ecosystem.pdf)

 ## Examples of use for analysis of spatial transcriptomics, RNA velocity, and multiple modalities

 ![
 **AnnData is used to model multiple data types.**